-Starting off too fast
+1. Starting off too fast

-Also, throughout my first two years of serious running, I actually didn’t know my normal paces for various distances, so I had to estimate.
+Also, throughout my first two years of serious running, I didn’t know my normal paces for various distances, so I had to estimate.
 And estimation is done according to your feeling.
 If you’re feeling good about yourself – nothing to do with your actual running fitness – you’ll overestimate, and that’s another source of starting too fast.
 For me, at least.

 Months went by, I acquired a lot more experience, but that doesn’t mean I stopped overestimating.
 The truth is, you need to be more realistic about your expectations.
 Your estimation needs to be for a “dull” race.
-One where you didn’t push, but also didn’t go too slow, you ran just at your pace according to your current level of training.
+One where you didn’t push, but also didn’t go too slow; you ran just at your pace according to your current level of training.
 So next time you estimate, don’t try to account metaphors like “enthusiasm“, “mental strength” or “beautiful day outside“.
 Try to estimate the pace for just a dull race.
 You’ll leave room for running too slow or crashing it, which are things that depend on so many external factors anyway.
 Also, try to focus as much as you can on keeping yourself from going too fast in the first 1-2 miles.

-Lack of hill training
+2. Lack of hill training

-Missing start pen
+3. Missing start pen

-One of the causes for being late at the start is the loo.
+One of the causes of being late at the start is the loo.
 Well, not the loo itself, but the queues outside.
 Estimating half an hour for a wee should be written down in your race day plan.
-But the root cause of that can also be nutrition before the race, hydration, other liquids, food.
+But the cause of that can also be nutrition before the race, hydration, other liquids, food.